 Conor is married to Deborah and they have two children, Sarah and James.

 Gavin graduated from Cambridge and joined the original Lloyds practice in 1979 before becoming a founder partner of the present practice in 1991.
 He is involved in all aspects of City medicine with long-standing interests in stress related disorders and psychological medicine.
 He has particular expertise in the field of life and health insurance, specialising in disability assessment and high risk life underwriting.
 He is a Fellow of the Assurance Medical Society and chief medical officer to Scottish Re Insurance.

 Gavin is also a specialist in gynaecology working from the practice at Roodlane Medical and London Bridge hospital.
-He is an approved examiner for the Maritime and Coastguard Agency under the Merchant Shipping Regulations for the UK and an approved examiner for Norwegian and Oil & Gas UK offshore workers.
+He is an approved examiner for the Maritime and Coastguard Agency under the Merchant Shipping Regulations for the UK and an approved examiner for Oil & Gas UK offshore workers.

 Gill graduated at Bristol University and trained in hospital medicine and oncology in London until 1986, attaining membership of the Royal College of Physicians.
 She subsequently completed post-graduate training in general practice in north London.
 She spent 2 years in Africa working in primary care and infectious diseases before returning to the UK and joining the practice in 1991.

 Gill developed her interest in occupational health, particularly in the context of the City environment and in the specialised field of psychosocial medicine and it's contribution to health problems in this environment.
 She has also devoted time to expanding her knowledge and expertise in medico legal issues.